amruthaduvvuri/Amrutha-VIT_Resume/README.md

 - 🧬 Bioengineer with a tech twist
 - 📈 Data = stories waiting to be told
 - 🎨 I design dashboards like I design poetry: clean, insightful, and a bit dramatic
-- 🧃 I believe ideas are juice boxes — best when shared with a straw of collaboration 🍹

 ---

 ## 🤝 Let’s Connect

-I love collaborating on passion projects, research, or just having a geeky chat about machine learning and mangoes 🥭.
+I love collaborating on passion projects, research, or just having a geeky chat about machine learning .
 Drop a line — I don’t byte 🖖

 📬 **[amrutha.duvvuri1@gmail.com](mailto:amrutha.duvvuri1@gmail.com)**
 🔗 [LinkedIn](https://www.linkedin.com/in/amrutha-duvvuri)